How to Choose a University UK 2027: What Actually Matters

 Be honest about what your maintenance loan will actually cover.
 Use our accommodation costs guide to run the numbers for each city.

-Is my entry prediction realistic for this offer?
+Is my grade prediction realistic for this offer?

 Talk to your teachers about your realistic predicted grades.
-Don't build your entire list around a performance level you'd need a perfect day to achieve.
+Do not build your entire list around a performance level you would need a perfect day to achieve.

 Is a Russell Group university always the better choice?